-RRCT’s Mèmak Preserve is a new 46-acre conservation area at 78 Lufkin Road in North Yarmouth.
+RRCT’s Mèmak Preserve is a 46-acre conservation area at 78 Lufkin Road in North Yarmouth.
 Mèmak is a Wabanaki word for Pileated Woodpeckers, associated with luck and friendship in the culture of Maine’s first people.
 (For more on the etymology, legend, and ornithology of “Mèmak,” scroll below.)

 The mature woods are filled with woodpeckers, warblers, and wildlife, and are formed by a diverse mix of red oak, “legacy” mature white pine, hemlock, beech, red pine, and maple.
 Few forest stands of this quality exist in Cumberland County.
 Surrounded by mossy stone walls, the trails are popular for walking and family-friendly mountain biking.
 Blueberries, lady slippers, mushrooms, and wildflowers are scattered on the forest floor.
 A snowmobile trail creates year-round connections to Route 115 near the Gray-North Yarmouth town line.

-In 2020, RRCT raised funds for stewardship and development of this new preserve.
+In 2020, RRCT raised funds for stewardship and development of this preserve.
 The full value of 32 acres of woods was donated by Ed & Joyce Gervais and their family, adjacent to the existing 14-acre RRCT Conservation Easement.
 Scroll below for a list of donors who made this new preserve possible.

-Thank you to the many people who donated to this project:
+Thank you to the many people who donated to this project in 2020:

 - Ed and Joyce Gervais & family